laurent22/joplin/readme/faq_joplin_cloud.md

 # FAQ

-## Do I need Joplin Cloud?
+## What is Joplin Cloud?

-Joplin supports various ways to synchronise data, some of which are free, so Joplin Cloud is not a requirement to use the applications.
+Joplin supports various ways to synchronise data with cloud file hosting services.
+It does that in a generic way, which allows it to support many providers.
+However there are limits to what can be done in such a generic way - for example, certain performance optimisations are not possible, and more advanced features such as the ability to publish notes or share notebooks cannot be implemented.

-Joplin Cloud is a solution developed specifically for Joplin and as such offers various improvements, such as improved synchronisation performances, and additional features such as sharing notes or notebooks.
+This is where Joplin Cloud comes in.
+It is a solution developed specifically for Joplin and as such offers various improvements, such as improved synchronisation performances, support for publishing notes, and sharing and collaborating on notebooks.

-Moreover, by getting a subscription you are supporting the development of the project.
-Such support helps in the long term to provide bug and security fixes and add new features.
+Moreover, by getting a subscription you are supporting the development of the project as a whole, including the open source applications.
+Such support helps in the long term to provide bug and security fixes and add new features, and provide support.

 ## What if I exceed the storage space?